Tommy Edman Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Marlins' 4.13 team ERA ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to surrender 92 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- The Marlins rank 12th in baseball in home runs allowed (94 total, 1.1 per game).

-- The right-hander's most recent time out was on Friday against the Atlanta Braves, when he went 3 2/3 innings, surrendering seven earned runs while allowing six hits.
+- The right-hander's most recent appearance was on Saturday against the Atlanta Braves, when he went a third of an inning, surrendering six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.